Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-cZUm0MioIek.md

 ### Transcript

-> are there any plans for new weapons maybe maybe maybe i mean it sort of makes sense that we might do something with them but we'll have to see
+> are there any plans for new weapons maybe maybe maybe I mean it sort of makes sense that we might do something with them but we'll have to see